 How is Nurturey PinkBook UK helping in keeping track of milestones?

 Nurturey PinkBook is the smartest digital upgrade for the NHS paper red book.
-Nurturey’s intuitive tools enable parents with young children and pregnant women to walk the journey of their child’s health and pregnancy while feeling encouraged, educated and inspired.
+Nurture’s intuitive tools enable parents with young children and pregnant women to walk the journey of their child’s health and pregnancy while feeling encouraged, educated, and inspired.

-By nine months, your baby starts crawling, and if it is updated in the PinkBook, you will receive messages and reminders to encourage crawling and baby proof your home accordingly.
+By nine months, your baby starts crawling, and if it is updated in the PinkBook, you will receive messages and reminders to encourage crawling and baby-proof your home accordingly.
 Likewise, you will be advised on baby walkers once a specific amount of time has passed and your child is closer to the next milestone, such as cruising/standing without help.
+(Pinkbook UK)

 Similarly, we have developed a structured algorithm to ensure that parents can keep track of each milestone’s progress and receive pertinent information.